dwilliams6683/blinkpibridge/README.md

 The directory in use for the backing files.
 This can be anywhere as long as the script can access it
 - `BACKUP_DIR`:
 The directory where backups of the backing files will be placed.
 These will be named with a date/time of the copy into the folder.
-- `TRANSFER_DIR` & `TRANSFER_FILE`:
-These determine the directory of transfering the raw .bin file.
-Useful if you want to offload the processing of the backing file to another device with more power
 - `LOGGING_FILE`
 The file that will store any messages with timestamps throughout the process
 - `FILES`